This is a post about how the book Vagabonding by Rolf Potts affected the trajectory of my life.

 If I had seen the message, there’s a good chance I would have begun my travel career clutching an M-16 instead of a camera.

-I feel like I dodged a bullet—or many.
+I feel like I may have dodged a bullet.
+Or IED.
+Or something equally unpleasant.

 Rolf Potts and Bootsnall